polendri/blog.ijj.li/content/posts/secure_services_with_podman_part_1.md

 +++
-title = "Self-hosting Secure Services Using Podman, Part 1" date = "2020-04-13T00:00:00-04:00"
+title = "Secure Self-hosting, Part 1: Overview of Tools" date = "2020-04-13T00:00:00-04:00"
 categories = ["selfhosting"]
 tags = []
-draft = true
 +++

-_This post is Part 1 in a series._
+_This post is Part 1 in a series on secure self-hosting._

 In 2020, I've been on a quest to build the perfect infrastructure for self-hosting services, both private ones for my LAN and public hobby projects.
 The goals I've been looking to achieve with my setup are simple: